 What is Title One?
 Title I, of the Elementary and Secondary Education Act (ESEA), as amended, provides financial assistance to districts and schools with high numbers or high percentages of children from low-income families to help ensure that all children meet challenging state academic standards.
 Federal funds are currently allocated through statutory formulas that are based primarily on census poverty estimates and the cost of education in each state.
+Malden's Title One program focuses on Reading and/or Mathematics in the K-8 schools.
 Title One teachers identify students in need of educational help in those subjects and provide them with appropriate services.
 The teachers use a variety of teaching methods and materials to assist students to attain grade level proficiency in reading and mathematics.

-For more information about Title One, contact Janice Raymond, Director of Literacy and Title I at 781-397-6100.
+For more information about Title One, contact Janice Raymond, Director of Literacy and Title I at (781) 397-6100.